joaolucasl/MooMooApp/README.md

    *Note: The system is being developed with MySQL, but if you want to use PostgreSQL, for instance, you can do so by updating the `package.json` with the respective libraries and `src/config/config.json` to reflect so.*

-   This project uses [Gulp](http://gulpjs.com) to run tasks (primarily to transpile and bundle our React code and its dependencies).
+   This project uses [Webpack](https://webpack.github.io/) to primarily to transpile, optmise and bundle our React code and its dependencies.
 Before running the project, run:

-    $ gulp
+    $ webpack

 This will bundle the project code (Components, etc), React and ReactDOM libraries and other dependencies to `/public/js/app.js`, which will be required in the client-side of our application.